JaimeStill/synthesis-ritual/concepts/narrative/sci-fi/quantum-synthesis/timeline.md

 ---

-*Note: This timeline represents major events in the Quantum Synthesis narrative universe.
+*Note: This timeline represents major events in the Quantum Synthesis narrative world.
 Individual stories may explore specific moments within this framework, sometimes focusing on personal experiences rather than historical milestones.
 The timeline remains flexible to accommodate new narrative developments.*